wdv4758h/pypy-extradoc/talk/sea2012/talk.rst

 Examples
 --------

+XXX say that the variables are e.g. 1-dim numpy arrays

 * ``a + a`` would generate different code than ``a + b``

 * ``a + b * c`` is as fast as a loop